openmultiplayer/web/docs/scripting/callbacks/OnRconCommand.md

 The following functions might be useful, as they're related to this callback in one way or another.

 - [IsPlayerAdmin](../functions/IsPlayerAdmin): Checks if a player is logged into RCON.
+- [SetPlayerAdmin](../functions/SetPlayerAdmin): Sets the player as an RCON admin.